Proof

 Other factors about rape

-- sexual activity prior to the rape was consensual is not a defense
+- Sexual activity prior to the rape was consensual and is not a defense

-- corroborating evidence including cell phones emails, texts, social media posts, instant messaging records
+- Corroborating evidence including cell phone emails, texts, social media posts, instant messaging records

 - DNA evidence that is unique to the defendant

 The VA is NOT permitted to consider if an individual reported the incident at the time it took place.
 Instead, the VA looks for markers to show if you suffered from trauma around the time frame the event occurred.
-Markers can be found through documentation or through first-hand accounts of friends, coworkers, and family.
+Markers can be found through documentation or first-hand accounts by others.